DrLankinen/deep-chip/documentation/code_explained.md

 Layer between PyPokerEngine API and brain.py.
 This is needed because PyPokerEngine will give pretty raw data that we need to formated the right way for the algorithms.

+## game_state.py
+This contains code that checks state related things like what are the child states.